 - Phoenix, AZ

 The SW Home and Garden Show, which debuted in 2009, has now merged with the Maricopa County Home & Garden Show.
-They will once again be showcasing the unique gardening culture of the southwest, where tomatoes ripen in winter and giant saguaro cactus share space with lavender hedges.
+They offer a little bit of everything - home improvement, design and landscaping - and will once again be showcasing the unique gardening culture of the southwest, where tomatoes ripen in winter and giant saguaro cactus share space with lavender hedges.

-Get more insider tips about Arizona's garden shows, where to stay and what else to do in town, as well as photos from last year's show, from our Guide to Phoenix, Judy Hedding.
+Get more insider tips about Arizona's garden shows, where to stay and what else to do in town, as well as photos from last year's show, from our Phoenix Expert, Judy Hedding.
 Judy's also promised to post some photos for us, after the show.

 - San Francisco, CA